MinecraftMachina/ManyMC/README.md

   - To recover, select your instance in ManyMC and click on `Minecraft Folder`.
 In the folder that opens, edit the file `options.txt` and change `fullscreen:true` to `fullscreen:false`
 - Using text-to-speech will result in a crash
   - No current workaround

+## Troubleshooting

+- OptiFine doesn't work
+  - On Minecraft `1.14` and above, install [Fabric](https://fabricmc.net) + [OptiFabric](https://www.curseforge.com/minecraft/mc-mods/optifabric) + OptiFine
+- Forge doesn't work
+  - Minecraft `1.17` and above:
+    - It is currently unsupported
-- Minecraft `1.12.2` and before crash on start
+  - Minecraft `1.12` and before:
     - Install an arm64 native version of Java 8 (i.e. [Azul OpenJDK 8 arm64](https://www.azul.com/downloads/?version=java-8-lts&os=macos&architecture=arm-64-bit&package=jdk)) and set ManyMC to use this version instead
-- OptiFine doesn't work
-  - On Minecraft 1.14 and above, install [Fabric](https://fabricmc.net) + [OptiFabric](https://www.curseforge.com/minecraft/mc-mods/optifabric) + OptiFine

 ## How does it work